vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 - I shant schedule the colour of my aluminium contreversy with my mobile.

+- _A Christmas Prince_ was originally intended as an adaptation of Machiavelli's _The Prince_ that went off the rails.

+- If Kanye West becomes President in 2024, his first act will be to rename The Department of Homeland Security to The Department of Homey-land Security.
+Seriously people, they can't all be gems.

 - Rock-n-roll philosophy
 	- In ZZ Top's song _My Head's in Mississippi_, lead singer Billy Gibbons claims, "I was stumblin' through the parking lot of an invisible seven eleven."
 Now, if it was invisible, how did he know it was a 7-11 and not, say, a Circle K?